johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/part2/DISCOVERYDEVICE.md

 - Press the **Next** button (5)
 ![Create DiscoveryKit Device](/screenshots/IoTP-DeviceType-Create.png)

-- Press the **Done** button (6)
+- Press the **Finish** button (6)
 ![Create DiscoveryKit Device](/screenshots/IoTP-DeviceType-Done.png)

-### Step 2 - Register a new DiscoveryKit device in the IoT Platform
+### Step 2 - Register a new STM32MP1 device in the IoT Platform

 You now have the opportunity to register a device.
 - Press **Register Devices** (7)
 ![Create DiscoveryKit Device](/screenshots/IoTP-DeviceRegister.png)

-- The DiscoveryKit device type should be pre-selected.
+- The STM32MP1 device type should be pre-selected.
 You now need to enter a unique device ID.
 You can choose how you want to identify devices.
 For the workshop, use a simple format, such as **STM32MP1-Edge001**.
 (8)
 - Press **Next** button (9)
 ![Create DiscoveryKit Device](/screenshots/IoTP-DeviceName.png)